Fans get first look at the Aftershocks

 Head coach Karon Bradley, who played for WSU from 2004-07, feels this teams versatility will benefit them in the tournament.

-“We can play inside and out, we have so many different weapons and I’m excited and I’m excited to play in front of Shocker nation,” said Bradley.
+“We can play inside and out.
+We have so many different weapons, and I’m excited.
+I’m excited to play in front of Shocker nation,” said Bradley.

 “You know we’re trying to start this six man identity where you know how every home game is sold out, so I’m more excited to see the fan turnout, I’m also excited to play with these guys, but to see all the smiles in the stands one more time is going to mean more than anything,” said Kelly.